 A Parent’s Guide to Preventing Inhalant Abuse

-Many youngsters say they begin sniffing when they’re in grade school.
-They start because they feel these substances can’t hurt them, because of peer pressure, or because of low self-esteem.
+Many people begin sniffing when they’re in grade school.
+They start either because of peer pressure, they feel that these substances can’t hurt them, or low self-esteem.
 Once hooked, these victims find it a tough habit to break.

-These questions and answers will help you identify inhalant abuse and understand what you can do to prevent or stop this problem.
+The questions and answers in this article will help you identify inhalant abuse and understand what you can do to prevent or stop this problem.

 Inhalant abuse is the deliberate inhalant or sniffing of common products found in homes and schools to obtain a “high.”

-Even worse, victims can die suddenly — without any warning.
+Victims can also die suddenly, without any warning.
 “Sudden Sniffing Death” can occur during or right after sniffing.
 The heart begins to overwork, beating rapidly but unevenly, which can lead to cardiac arrest.
-Even first-time abusers have been known to die from sniffing inhalants.
+Even first-time abusers die from sniffing inhalants.

 Ordinary household products, which can be safely used for legitimate purposes, can be problematic in the hands of an inhalant abuser.
 The following categories of products are reportedly abused: glues/adhesives, nail polish remover, marking pens, paint thinner, spray paint, butane lighter fluid, gasoline, propane gas, typewriter correction fluid, household cleaners, cooking sprays, deodorants, fabric protectors, whipping cream aerosols, and air conditioning coolants.